 How should your marketing efforts change in a recession?
 Your first reaction may be to cut way back on your marketing budget.
 And realistically you probably will have less money to play with.
 But rather than simply doing less of what you already do, you should think about ways to be smarter with your marketing budget and focus your messaging and communication venues on the things that matter most to buyers in slow economic times: their bottom line and meeting their immediate (short-term) needs.
 Having a long-term visionary story is great, but your marketing should not lead with that.
 Keep it focused on the bottom line customer benefits.

 Here are our top five tips for marketing in a recession:

 In a recession your marketing budget may be reduced.
 So the items you do spend money on need to be ones that are going to have immediate business value to you.
-Go-to-Marketing Strategies have an excellent Marketing ROI Calculator available.
-It is built in Microsoft Excel for easy editing and customization, and it helps you evaluate the projected and actual return on investment of your marketing programs.
+It's important for to you evaluate the projected and actual return on investment of your marketing programs.